 Select a single shot or stepper in the timeline.
 In the 3D view, a mortar appears, which shows you the location.
 In the case of a stepper, multiple mortars appear with arrows designating the start and end of the stepper.

-To change the effect, click on the top left button or press F2.
-The box to its right allows selection of front or firing position (see Fronts).
+To change the effect, click on the top left button or just press F2.
+The box to its right allows selection of firing position (see Positions).
 Under “Rotation”, you can change the mortar angle.
 Please note: in FWsim, you can rotate mortars left/right.
-In FWsim Pro, you can rotate along all axis (left/right, front/back, and rotating the shell inside the mortar).
+In FWsim Pro, you can rotate along all axis (left/right, front/back, and also rotating the shell inside the mortar).

 With a stepper, you have the same options as with single shots.
 Furthermore, you can adjust: